 1. What does a telecaller do?

-Telecallers make calls to leads and customers, either to gather information or to market or sell the business’ products or services.
+Telecallers make calls to leads and customers.
+On these calls, they either gather information, market or sell their business’ products and services.

 2. Which qualities are important for a telecalling role?